 Install TinyCld

 TinyCld is one Docker container.
-You run it on any Linux server with Docker installed; it gets an HTTPS certificate from Let’s Encrypt automatically, stores its data in a single directory, and updates with docker compose pull && docker compose up -d.
+You run it on any Linux server with Docker installed; it can get an HTTPS certificate from Let’s Encrypt automatically (opt-in), stores its data in a single directory, and updates with docker compose pull && docker compose up -d.

 The actual install is the same on every host: